 The journey from Istanbul to Cappadocia takes around 1:20 hr to both airports.
 Choose the one that’s more convenient for you.

 How to get from Istanbul to Istanbul Airport

 Istanbul Airport is the new one located outside of the city.
 And unlike Istanbul Ataturk Airport, getting there is a bit complicated and time-consuming until it will have a direct metro station scheduled to open in August 2021.

-The best way to get from Istanbul to Istanbul Airport (IST), is to take a Havaist shuttle service from various neighborhoods of Istanbul.
+The best way to get from Istanbul to Istanbul Airport (IST) is to take a Havaist shuttle service from various Istanbul neighborhoods.
 The easiest would be to board the bus at Taksim, Kadikoy, Aksaray, Besiktas, and Sultanahmet.
 Although, check other areas on the website that could be close to where you are staying.
 It should be noted that the buses also depart from Istanbul Otogar (the main bus station).

-The price for a single ticket cost depends on the area you board at and starts from 18 TL.
+The price for a single ticket cost depends on your board’s area and starts from 18 TL.
 The journey takes around 1:30-2hrs depending on the traffic, so make sure to plan accordingly.

 How to get from Istanbul to Sabiha Gokcen Airport

 Between the two airports, Sabiha Gokcen (SAW) is the closest to the city.
 The best way to get from Istanbul to Sabiha Gokcen Airport is to take a Havabus from Kadikoy and Taksim Square.
 The price of the ticket is 14 TL and 18 TL, respectively.
 The journey does take around 1:30 hr.

 Alternatively, there are public buses from Kadikoy to the airport.
 This is the cheapest option, but it takes much longer than a Havabus.